infy404/theHundred/README.md

 # The 100 Co-Working Space

 A simple booking application for a co-working space (The 100).
 Project is currently at its infancy, and supports minimal features.
-The major focus for this stage of the project was to fulfill a basic CRUD requirement.
-This philosophy behind this project was solely based from the perspective of "*getting a working app ready*", meaning I would like to apologize for the abysmal UI/UX. **Also, to make testing easier, currently there is no front end validation on any of the forms**
+The major focus for this stage of the project was to fulfill a basic CRUD requirement. **Also, to make testing easier, currently there is no front end validation on any of the forms**
 ## Features
 #### **Majority of the forms here make use of the Modal pop up system**